 The James Beard award-winning chef, Jason Wilson, easily accommodated vegetarians and vegans.
 The roasted beets with Moroccan spices, almonds and mint were just as delicious with almond cream as they were with yogurt.
 Roasted cauliflower with black truffle sauce didn’t need the squid ink and wild mushroom risotto was perfect as is.
 I also tried beets with chevre and honeynut squash soup with sage.
 Everything was delicious.

 The W also has a speakeasy, Civility & Unrest.
-There are cocktails with mustard, cheddar cheese infused gin and peanut butter and pork belly whiskey.
-I had the relatively tame absinthe-minded: bourbon, amaro, yellow chartreuses, clarified passion fruit and absinthe.
+There are cocktails made with duck fat, pistachio oil and pomegranate dust.
+I had the relatively tame absinthe-minded: bourbon, amaro, yellow chartreuses, clarified passion fruit and absinthe (no longer on the menu).
 The bartender decided to ‘make it fun’ for me and torched the whole concoction, adding a smokey flavor.

 I also had a smoky drink at Ascend Prime Steak & Sushi.
-This high end – both in price and location, offers a 360 view of Seattle city skyline and Cascade Mountain.
-I was there in the rain (of course) but that didn’t dampen my enjoyment of the Washingtonian.
+This high-end restaurant – both in price and location, offers a 360 view of Seattle city skyline and Cascade Mountain.
+I was there in the rain (of course) but that didn’t dampen my enjoyment.
 The rooftop bar is a glitzy nightlife scene without attitude.

 Black Bottle Bellevue has great small plates, with lots of vegetarian options.
 Our group shared the blistered broccoli, (roasted till it was caramelized) cauliflower fritters, roasted baby artichokes and a few flatbreads.
 There are inventive cocktails here, of course.
 In winter, try “Them Apples” which has smoked bourbon and apple walnut bitters.